 - --generate path: Allows users to generate the template of the instance directory.
-The template is stored at a given path in a local filesystem and it has the configuration files under /conf.
+The template is stored at a designated path in a local filesystem and has configuration files under /conf.
 See Solr's README.txt for the complete layout.

 <replicationFactor>] [-m <maxShardsPerHost>] [-n